oanguenot/webrtcmetrics/README.md

 - `ticket`: Boolean.
 True for generating a ticket when the collect of statistics is stopped.
 Default is **true**.

 - `record`: Boolean.
 True to link all reports generated to the ticket.
-This allow to access to all reports after the call.
+This allows to access to all reports individually after the call.
 Default is **false**.

 ### Probe lifecycle

-Once a probe has been created, it is ready to collect the statistics but the application needs to listen to the event `onreport` to receive them.
+Once a probe has been created, it is ready to collect the statistics using **reports**.
+The application needs to listen to the event `onreport` to receive them.

-A final **ticket** that summarizes all the reports received for a probe can be received by listening to the event `onticket`.
-Don't forget to put the parameter `ticket` to **true** in the configuration of the WebRTCMetrics Object.
+After the call, a **ticket** that summarizes all the reports received for a probe can be received by listening to the event `onticket`.
+Don't forget to put the property `ticket` to **true** in the configuration of the WebRTCMetrics Object.

+### Complete example

 ```javascript
 const probe = metrics.createProbe(existingPeerConnection, {